IISCAditayTripathi/NLU_word2vec/README.md

 # Word2Vec implementation on Reuters corpus

 Word2vec is implemented in python3 and numpy.
-Gradient calculation and gradient ascent is written in python.
+Gradient calculation and gradient ascent is written in python itself.
 It has following dependencies:
+- python3
 - numpy
 - nltk
 - pickle